Cystic Fibrosis

 Pathophysiology

-CF is a multisystem disease and below we will discuss the basic underlying pathophysiology and complications of the disease:
+CF is a multisystem disease with over 350 recognised CF-causing mutations in the CFTR gene, from more than 2000 identified varients.
+Below we will discuss the basic underlying pathophysiology and complications of the disease:

 Respiratory tract2